raspberrypilearning/Funny-Face-Follower/en/step_2.md

 --- /task ---

 --- task ---
-Click the **Green flag** to test your work and see the camera come online.
+Click on the **green flag** to test your work and see the camera come online.
 Give your browser permission to use your camera if you are asked.
 --- /task ---